 While investigating visual communications systems, AxisTV digital signage software came to the forefront.
 Wayne McMahan, Computer Installation & Repair Manager for Lander, was familiar with the digital signage technology from a previous university deployment and championed its adoption.
 Both the turnkey nature of the package – software, hardware, installation, training and support in one bundle – and the ease of integration into the existing network were key AxisTV selling points.
 The impressive AxisTV client list further bolstered confidence in the product and its supplier.

-AxisTV delivers content to fourteen displays situated in hallways, lobbies, and vending machine areas in twelve campus buildings.
+AxisTV delivers content to displays situated in hallways, lobbies, and vending machine areas in twelve campus buildings.
 Communications are created by fifteen different user groups including student affairs, admissions, and various other faculty and administrative staff.
-“It’s working well and appears to be getting students’ attention–one last chance to catch them as they move from one place to another,” comments Matt Braaten, Director of Academic Web Based Communications, who’s been managing the application side of AxisTV for the university.
+“It’s working well and appears to be getting students’ attention – one last chance to catch them as they move from one place to another,” comments Matt Braaten, Director of Academic Web Based Communications, who’s been managing the application side of AxisTV for the university.

-Lander employs a scalable Professional edition content server, managing and delivering communications to remotely located channel players, some of which are mounted directly to the back of displays.
-Multiple content blocks with unique playlists and multiple screen tickers provide a variety of display layouts and delivery choices.
-The university uses AxisTV’s Video Window Option to overlay live and pre-recorded video – such as CNN and ESPN – in order to “hook” students and draw their attention to informative bulletins.
+Lander employs a scalable content server, managing and delivering communications to remotely located media players, some of which are mounted directly to the back of displays.
+Multiple on-screen zones showing unique playlists and multiple tickers provide a variety of display layouts and delivery choices.
+The university uses AxisTV to overlay live and pre-recorded video – such as CNN and ESPN – in order to “hook” students and draw their attention to informative messages.

-Natural for a small entity, the University was concerned about return on investment.
+Natural for a small entity, the university was concerned about return on investment.
 “It’s starting to pay off,” says Braaten, who believes the school is starting to reap the benefits of their digital signage investment.
-Users are building their content libraries, and more polished bulletins are being created every day.
-The main attraction of AxisTV for both Lander’s content creators and viewers is the immediacy of the information – virtual real time communications that take just minutes from concept to delivery.
+Users are building their content libraries, and more polished media is being created every day.
+The main attraction of AxisTV for both Lander’s content creators and viewers is the immediacy of the information – realtime communications that take just minutes from concept to delivery.

-The University plans to amplify their dynamic visual messaging system, developing expanded physical and usage strategies for AxisTV.
-“All new building plans include AxisTV as an option, along with Wi-Fi and SMART solutions,” confides Braaten.
+The university plans to amplify their dynamic visual messaging , developing expanded physical and usage strategies for AxisTV.
+“All new building plans include AxisTV as an option,” confides Braaten.

 “We’re still experimenting.
 We’re still learning the system and what we can accomplish with it,” says Braaten.
 This small university with big plans will continue grow and offer big opportunities through careful planning and skillful technology choices.